Ingvar the Far-Travelled: Aftermath

 According to the legendary saga about Ingvar, only one ship returned.
 The 26 remaining runestones testify to this, as not one mentions a surviving combatant.
 The most common phrases are similar to the one on the Gripsholm Runestone:

-Adam of Bremen considered the disaster to be a punishment for the king's rejection of bishop Alvard of Bremen and his electing his own bishop, Osmundus, instead.
+Adam of Bremen considered the disaster to be a punishment for the king's rejection of bishop Alvard of Bremen and his electing his bishop, Osmundus, instead.
 Larsson suggests that the expedition was partly decimated by combat and that the saga's description of them being ravished by disease is a realistic scenario.